yangshun/tech-interview-handbook/apps/website/contents/landscape.md

 ### Singapore

-We ran a survey to find out what the famous tech companies in Singapore are paying new hires in 2022/2023 and here's a sample of the results.
-View the [full dataset](https://app.techinterviewhandbook.org/offers) or [contribute your data](https://app.techinterviewhandbook.org/offers/submit)!
+We ran a survey to find out what the famous tech companies in Singapore are paying new hires in 2022/2023, and here's a sample of the results:

 | Company       | Internship (monthly in SGD) | Fresh Grad Annual Total (SGD) |
 | ------------- | --------------------------- | ----------------------------- |